 A large portion of the plan area has been designated as Light Industrial.
 Light Industrial areas north of the TMMTX plant generally extend from Leon Creek to Jaguar Parkway on the east, south, and west sides of the Texas A&M University-San Antonio campus.
 The Light Industrial designation allows for an additional mix of manufacturing uses and provides a transition from the Heavy Industrial-designated TMMTX plant south of Leon Creek.
-It may be appropriate to transition some Light Industrial areas between Jaguar Parkway and Mauermann Road to Business/Innovation Mixed-Use after the establishment of an overlay zoning district.
-Guiding Principles for the establishment of an overlay zoning district are outlined under the "Heavy Industrial" future land use description.
+Some Light Industrial areas may be appropriate for other land use designations such as Agricultural, Business/Innovation Mixed-Use, or Employment/Flex Mixed-Use, provided key criteria are considered.
+Example considerations include, but are not limited to, intensity of proposed uses, land use transitions, ingress/egress, and existing freight and traffic patterns.